TerryLansdown/lists/2022/books.md

 # Books to Get

 - Leviathan Falls
+- The Hidden Palace
-- The saints of salvation
+- The Saints of Salvation
+- Artemis
 - Last Argument of Kings
-- Artemis
 - Goblin Emperor
-- The hidden palace
-- The dark forest
+- The Dark Forest
 - Pandora's Star
 - Fallen Dragon

+## Lower Priority

+- 5am Club
+- The Engines of God
+- The Cruel Stars
+- The Space Between Worlds
+- Conan Doyle for the Defense
+- Thursday Murder Club
+- Fortune Favors the Dead
+- Middlegame

-Books to Read
+# Books to Read

 - Dune Frontier Collection